 Woody has a starring role in a television commercial for a new health drink called Veggie-Boy.
 Woody is excited before the commercial shoot, during the commercial shoot and after the commercial shoot.
 It isn't until the commercial starts to air that Woody's excitement turns to horror.
 In the commercial, Woody explicitly states that he likes it, referring to Veggie-Boy, but he finally tastes it afterward and hates it.
 This endorsement is a lie from a man who doesn't lie.
 Woody has no idea how to resolve this dilemma.
 Despite the fact that Lilith doesn't agree, Frasier suggests to Woody that he try hypnosis.
 Woody does try hypnosis, and it works - Woody ends up liking Veggie-Boy because of it.
 He's now ecstatic, but his euphoria is short-lived as his new found love of Veggie-Boy creates its own problem for Woody.
 Meanwhile, Cliff has a new enemy in the bar: Sam's new trivia bar napkins.
-Written by

 Did You Know?

 At the beginning of the episode, Veggie Boyd, as Sam is handing out the trivia napkins, KLOS Los Angeles radio personalities Mark and Brian are sitting at the end of the bar.
 See more

 When Sam leaves the commercial shoot after cracking up, the boxes of donuts are arranged differently than they had been after Norm left.
 See more

 You know Woody, the way that Ma got me used to a new vegetable like, say Brussels sprouts, she used to put a few in each of my pockets and have me walk around with them all day.

 Well, thanks Mr. Clavin, but Brussel sprouts aren't the problem.

 Oh, you should try it anyway.
 It's a nice feeling.